coreos/coreos-assembler/docs/kola/external-tests.md

 The `additionalDisks` key has the same semantics as the `--add-disk` argument to `qemuexec`.
 It is currently only supported on `qemu-unpriv`.

+The `injectContainer` boolean if set will cause the framework to inject the ostree base image container into the target system; the path can be found in the environment variable `KOLA_OSTREE_OCIARCHIVE`.
+This will be an `.ociarchive` file that can be e.g. loaded into the containers storage via `skopeo copy oci-archive:$KOLA_OSTREE_OCIARCHIVE containers-storage:localhost/os`.

 The `minDisk` key takes a size in GB and ensures that an instance type with at least the specified amount of primary disk space is used.
 On QEMU, this is equivalent to the `--qemu-size` argument to `qemuexec`.
 This is currently only